3 Unique Skills That Make Introverts Excellent Leaders

 Unique Skills Of Great Introvert Leaders

 They tend to be good listeners

-It is natural for introverts to observe the people, events and environment around them.
-Listening is a skill that tends to come naturally for introverts.
-They listen to what is explicitly stated and often pick up on implications, thoughts and feelings that are not said.
+It is natural for introverts to observe the people, events, and environment around them.
+Listening is among the unique skills that tend to come naturally for introverts.
+They listen to what is explicitly stated and often pick up on implications, thoughts, and feelings that are not said.
 Taking in this information and detail on their team members allows many introverts to empathize and see things from others’ points of view.